 Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible

 for the success of the company.
 The Board works with Management to achieve this and the Management remains accountable to the Board.

-Composition of the Board: At the date of issue of this Statement of Corporate Governance, the Board comprises seven (7) Non-Executive Directors, the Chief Executive Officer/Executive Director (the “CEO/ED”) and the Executive Director/Vice President.
+Composition of the Board: At the date of issue of this Statement of Corporate Governance, the Board comprises eight (8) Non-Executive Directors and the Chief Executive Officer/Executive Director (the “CEO/ED”).
 All Independent Directors as well as those nominated by the two (2) major shareholders, namely China National Aviation Fuel Group Limited (“CNAF”) and BP Investments Asia Limited (“BP”), were appointed on the strength of their expertise, experience and stature.

 The Board is composed of members who are diverse in terms of education, skills, regional and industry experience, geographical origin, interpersonal skills, race, gender and age.
 Details including the academic and professional qualifications and major appointments of each Director are provided under the “Board of Directors” section of this Annual Report.

 The Board recognises and embraces the importance of Board diversity which aims to cultivate a broad spectrum of demographic attributes and personal characteristics in the boardroom, leveraging on differences in thought, perspective, knowledge, skill, regional and industry experience, cultural and geographical background to ensure that the Company retains its competitive advantage.